RicardoRonan/tech-assessment/README.md

 **Local Development Setup:**
 - The Vite dev server (`vite.config.js`) proxies `/api/*` requests to `http://localhost:4000`
 - This simulates the reverse proxy behavior you'll have in production
+- All API calls use the same origin (`/api/*`) - no CORS issues
-- Open `http://localhost:5173` in your browser
+- Open `http://localhost:5173` in your browser to view the application

 ### Seed the Database